 Mr. Barton asked how the system worked.
 Mr. Hogston explained that the LIDAR (Light Detection and Ranging) system was a single beam, single lane device on a stationary fixed pole that emitted a beam of radiation into the roadway.
 He noted that if a vehicle broke the beam at 11 miles per hour over the speed limit or greater when the lights were flashing in the school zone, a violation was issued to registered owner of the vehicle.
 He noted that the violation was issued to the vehicle owner, not the driver.
 He then explained that a summons would be sent in the mail to the owner and if they were not driving the vehicle that day and their spouse was, the owner could go to website on the summons to complete a transfer of liability form.
 Mr. Barton asked what would prevent someone from simply throwing away the ticket.
 Mr. Hogston explained that the Sheriff had the authority under State Code to request a civil summons for those living in the State of Virginia with an unpaid violation.
 Mr. Hogston noted if the person resided outside of the Commonwealth, Blue Line had a partnership with a government collections agency that they would turn it over to after 60 days of non-payment.
 Mr. Hogston explained that the fee was paid to Blue Line and then Blue Line would retain the \$25 per violation fee and the County would receive \$75 per violation.
 He stated that there was no cost at all to the County for the program.
-Mr. Barton noted that there was a benefit also.
+Mr. Barton noted that there was always a cost involved, it may not be money, but there was a cost.
+Mr. Barton commented that there was a benefit also.